steina1989/redir/README.md

 ```
 go install && heroku local
 ```
-for local development
+for local development.

+Use a heroku environmental variable to add a secret salt and your domain name.

 ```
-git push heroku master
+heroku config:set PATH_PREFIX=https://yoursomewhatshorterdomainhopefully.com
+heroku config:set INIT_HASH=.....
 ```

-Use a heroku environmental variable to add a secret salt.
+etc.

 ## Built With